Concatenate Excel Ranges, Arrays, and Values Without TEXTJOIN Using VBA

 Example 5: ConcatenateRange (row priority, no delimiter)

-Similar result as Example 2 except no delimiter is used to separate values.
+The result is also similar to Example 2, except no delimiter is used to separate values.

 =ConcatenateRange("", TRUE, TRUE,E1:F11,{"k",11;"l",12;"m",13;"n",14},"o",15,E13)